ahauschulte/jtco/README.md

 the recursive steps as a functional interface.
 This reduces boilerplate code and improves the overall clarity and maintainability of the trampoline implementation.

-The jtco (Java Tail Call Optimisation) library addresses the lack of native TCO in Java by offering an implementation of the trampoline pattern.
+The jtco library addresses the lack of native TCO in Java by offering an implementation of the trampoline pattern.
 It provides means that enables tail-recursive methods to be executed without increasing the call stack size, effectively preventing stack overflow errors.
 The API is designed with structure and simplicity in mind, promoting the creation of clean, readable, and maintainable client code.
 By utilising lambdas and functional programming constructs, jtco simplifies the creation of efficient and elegant recursive algorithms, allowing developers to leverage tail call optimisation techniques within the Java ecosystem.

 While jtco brings a touch of tail call optimisation to Java, it is essential to understand the distinction between true TCO and the trampoline pattern.
 True TCO is a compiler-level optimisation that reuses the current method’s stack frame